0racle/raku-Deepgrep/README.md

 ## CAVEATS & LIMITATIONS

-It would be much nice if Raku had support for Semilist syntax on Iterables, which would allow this
+It would be nice if Raku had support for Semilist syntax on Iterables, which would allow this

 ```perl-6
     for @zs.&deepgrep(* ~~ /<:Lu>/, :k) -> @idx {